attack68/rateslib/docs/source/z_fixings.rst

 .. ipython:: python

    defaults.fixings.directory
-   defaults.fixings.usd_rfr  # an available alias is 'fixings.sofr'
+   defaults.fixings["usd_rfr"]  # an available alias is 'fixings["sofr"]'

-It is possible to overwrite these CSV files (provided the template structure is maintained) or to set a new directory and place CSV files there.
+It is possible to overwrite these CSV files (provided the template structure is maintained) or to set a new directory and place new CSV files there.
 Due to lazy loading, this should be done before calling any fixing *Series*, and all files should be stored in the same folder with the required naming convention.